|2015-2016 Syracuse Orange|

 Another familiar foe awaited the Orange in the Final Four with #3 ranked North Carolina.
 The Tar Heels would overmatch Syracuse and the Cinderella-run would end.

-Syracuse fans rejoiced, as a season that had been a wild roller coaster ride of emotions, and finished on a highly improbably NCAA tournament run.
+Syracuse fans celebrated a season that had been a wild roller coaster ride of emotions, and finished on a highly improbably NCAA tournament run.

 © RLYoung 2015-2016